gwannon/ideasRoleras/Bandageless/04Jackals.md

 You have broken the laws of life and death, and Anubis is not happy with them, so the god of death has sent his jackals to hunt you down and bring you before him.

-Anubis's jackals are the size of bears with brutal fangs and claws, fur as black as night, and eyes of fire.
+Anubis's jackals are the size of bears with brutal fangs and claws, fur as black as night and eyes of fire.
 They hunt those who have broken the laws of the afterlife and escaped to the world of the living.

 > When a jackal kills a mummy, their spirit is sent back to the underworld.